europeana/media-player/README.md

 `yarn build` or `npm run build`

+### Dependencies

+The player has an unbundled dependency on [jQuery](https://www.npmjs.com/package/jquery) that has not been packed into this library.
+Further [dashjs](https://www.npmjs.com/package/dashjs) is needed if you plan to stream MPEG DASH videos.

 ### Embed player

-To embed the player yourself first make sure to include the Europeana Media Player Library
+To embed the player please firstyourself first make sure to include the Europeana Media Player Library

 ```
 import EuropeanaMediaPlayer from 'europeanamediaplayer';